rglor/genome-scripts/transcriptomes/README.md

 Step 3: *de novo* Assembly with Trinity
 ======
 After you've conducted the basic QC steps described above, you're ready to do your first *de novo* assembly.
 We use the `Trinity` package for *de novo* transcriptome assembly.
 Because *de novo* assembly with `Trinity` requires a large amount of computer memory (~1GB RAM/1 million sequence reads) and generates a large number of files (~900,000) you should be sure that your quotas are able to accommodate these requirements prior to initiating assembly.
 In the script below, we will run *de novo* assembly using a high memory node via the `bigm` queue; moreover, hundreds of thousands of files that are temporarily required during the assembly process are stored on the node running the analyses (`file=200gb`) rather than in the scratch space, which has stricter constraints on file size and number.
 Importantly, all of the temporary files generated during the course of the `Trinity` analyses are deleted at the end of the script to avoid gumming up the cluster's hard drives.
+The main output from `Trinity` will be a large (e.g., 400+ MB for a dataset with 40 million reads) `fasta` file called `trinity_out_dir.Trinity.fasta` that will include each of your assembled transcripts.

 ```
 #PBS -N trinity_heart